onosproject/ran-simulator/web/sd-ran-gui/README.md

 The main application happens inside the `web/sd-ran-gui/src/app/onos-sdran` folder.
 It uses the new [Google Maps Angular Component]

+The original JavaScript only application is in the `web/sd-ran-gui/originalJs` directory

 To see how to install NodeJS and Angular CLI on your system follow the [Development Prerequisites](https://docs.onosproject.org/onos-gui/docs/prerequisites/) of the ONOS GUI project.